The Hartleys: Theme

 Among the stories first collected in The Enormous Radio and Other Stories (1953), "The Hartleys" is Cheever's "earliest and clearest expression of the most important theme" characterizing the volume: the doomed search for the resurrection of an idyllic past.

 Literary critic Lynne Waldeland comments on Hartley's tragic quest:

 Biographer Patrick Meanor notes that "The Hartleys" is "one of Cheever's most brutally sad stories and the most bitterly ironic story in the collection."

+Writer and critic Tim Lieder praises the understated narrative and the way that the ending fulfils the sad family dynamic.
+He notes that many lesser writers have written stories with shock endings that feel cheap but Cheever carries it off with style.
+The also noted that it fits with the theme of doomed child of bad parent.